Yeswolo/CoMet/readme.md

 Config.py defines various parameters

-Utls.py defines the relevant functions for calling LLM
+Utils.py defines the relevant functions for calling LLM

+# Related Work

+We recommend that you use our follow-up work, CK-Arena: https://CK-Arena.site to conduct research on Undercover games.
+This is our LLM testing benchmark designed based on Undercover, which includes better game logic, anti-crash mechanisms, and prompts.
+We are still working on the follow-up work of undercover, mainly updating it on the CK-Arena homepage.